catherineloesch/project3-mernstack-app/README.md

   - working generic router actions for CRUD using Express, Mongoose and MongoDB
   - at least 2 models
     - full CRUD on at least one of the models
-    - Add/Delete features on any remaining models
+    - add/delete features on any remaining models
   - authentication
 - styling:
   - CSS (flexbox or Grid)
   - responsive design on 2 screen sizes (including desktop) using a media query (mobile)
 - deployment:
   - deployment of the fully functional front-end via GitHub Pages or Vercel
-  - deployment of the back-end via Heroku (or vercel)
+  - deployment of the back-end via Heroku or Vercel
   - deployment of the MongoDB database on MongoDB Atlas

 ### Stretch goals

 - more than 2 models
-- css framework e.g. TailwindCSS or bootstrap
+- css framework e.g. TailwindCSS or Bootstrap

 ## <a name="planning"></a>6.
 Planning/Build Process